Our verdict

 Solimar feels smooth, but a tad too firm

-This shoe strikes a fine balance between flexibility and rigidity.
+This shoe also strikes a fine balance between flexibility and rigidity.
 It's flexible enough for everyday training during slow and easy runs, yet rigid enough to provide stability during gym workouts or casual hikes.
 As demonstrated in the video above, we rated it a 3/5 for torsional flexibility and 2/5 for longitudinal flexibility.

 Disclaimer: we take an average of 4 measurements and remove any outliers.
 This video shows just one of our measurements.